Five-dimensional compact stars in Einstein-Gauss-Bonnet gravity: Modified TOV equations in EGB gravity

 For a static spherical fluid ball, the energy-momentum conservation equation is given by $\nabla_\mu T^{\mu\nu} =0$, which leads to

-Accordingly, by taking into account the field equations (\ref{FieldE1}) and (\ref{FieldE2}) for $D= 5$ together with Eqs. (\ref{14}) and (\ref{16}), we find that the modified Tolman-Oppenheimer-Volkoff (TOV) equations for $5D$ EGB gravity, now read
+Accordingly, by taking into account the field equations (\ref{FieldE1}) and (\ref{FieldE2}) for $D= 5$ together with Eqs.~(\ref{14}) and (\ref{16}), we find that the modified Tolman-Oppenheimer-Volkoff (TOV) equations for $5D$ EGB gravity now read

-In other words, Eqs. (\ref{17}) and (\ref{18}) are the hydrostatic equilibrium equations for relativistic stars in $5D$ EGB gravity.
+The above differential equations are the hydrostatic equilibrium equations for relativistic stars in $5D$ EGB gravity.
 It is clear that by setting $\alpha$ to zero, these equations reduce to the conventional TOV equations.
 In order to close the system, an EoS $p_r = p_r(\rho)$ and a specific anisotropy relation for $\sigma$ are required.
 This enables one to impose the following boundary conditions

-i.e., Eqs. (\ref{17}) and (\ref{18}) can be integrated for a given central mass density and maintaining the regularity conditions at the center of the star.
+i.e., Eqs.~(\ref{17}) and (\ref{18}) can be integrated for a given central mass density and maintaining the regularity conditions at the center of the star.
 It is evident that when anisotropy vanishes i.e., $\sigma = 0$, the above system of equations is reduced to the isotropic case.